NiharaDeSilva/FORTH/README.md

 ## situations encountered.

-1. GHC Version Compatibility & Cross-Platform Build Issues Initially, when I tried building the given project on macOS (aarch64-darwin), I couldn't find a compatible GHC version.
+1. GHC Version Compatibility & Cross-Platform Build Issues:
+Initially, when I tried building the given project on macOS, I couldn't find a compatible GHC version.
 Therefore, I had to switch to a different operating system that the project supports in order to proceed.
-2. Lazy Evaluation Complexity
+2. Lazy Evaluation Complexity:
 Grasping Haskell's lazy evaluation model was challenging, especially since precise control over execution order and stack operations is essential in a Forth interpreter.